 Staring at the same movie play on repeat as the sun went down on our last day in Thailand, we crossed from Ko Tao to the mainland in order to find our way to Malaysia.
 First, we had to get to the train station.
 Wandering around aimlessly we were delirious with ignorance, yet by complete luck a man heard us say ‘train station’ and we hopped on a suspiciously out of place double decker bus.
 Train station achieved, we asked for a ticket to the border town.
 No dice.
 So, we got a ticket to the next closest place, Hat Yai, a city we knew nothing about.
 So, with around six hours to kill we found somewhere to get food and hang around watching football, with Brendan very slowly sipping a solitary coke for hours as proof of our patronage.
 We eagerly left the watering hole to catch the train but it turned up hours late.
 Miraculously we we found ourselves on a sleeper train that was actually suitable for sleep and not the sad uncomfortable slumberous imitation of sleep that we were used to.
 The air-con was blasting, bunks had curtains and a set of fresh bed linen was provided.
 It wasn’t long before we were both inspecting the inside of our eyelids.

 We were awoken just before our station and quickly hurried to give back our bed linen and get off the train.
-The inspector was pushy but when compared to the harrowing stare of “The Enforcer” still scarring my soul from our last night train, I felt comparatively calm as we exited.
+The inspector was pushy but when compared to the calm malevolence of the “The Enforcer” from our last night train, he was fine.
+You know what push me around all you want.
 Seven hours of train travel later and now, in the early hours of the morning, we pottered onto the station of Hat Yai in the south of Thailand.
 Still extremely tired, we looked around for someone to take us to Malaysia.
 Luckily, outside of the train station there were many private bus companies and we organised our minibus seats without too much hassle.
 Our next thought was to stoke our internal fires with some fried chicken.
 Despite knock knock knocking on heaven’s door, KFC wouldn’t open its doors to us this early in the morning (apparently the Colonel isn’t an early riser), so we settled for a bag of crisps and I demolished an ice cold mocha.

 An hour later, and still wired from my hit of caffeine and condensed milk, we hopped on our bus with a family (many of whom were wearing camouflage t-shirts) and set off to the border.
 The family took us in as their own camouflaged kin.
 They made conversation, offered us egg waffles, and made sure that we didn’t get lost at the border crossing.
 After entering Malaysia, we crossed a truly enormous road bridge to the island of Penang, bid our adopted bus family farewell and thus began our Malay Odyssey.